 Board of Directors + Advisors

 Yarrow is the Founder of HATCH and H360.ai, is an Aspen Institute Fellow, RSA Fellow, and named 2015 top 100 creatives in the U.S. by Origins.
-Yarrow believes that solving our most pressing challenges requires activated communities, collaboration, and creativity.
-He was a pioneer of social networking and online communities and has been building global communities for twenty years, and has a passion for unlocking personal an organizational potential.
-As a Filmmaker, he has directed projects for Richard Branson, The Rock, P Diddy, and more.
-In 1999, Yarrow created the pioneer online social network, The Hero Project – 3 years before My Space – enabling users to create online profiles, teams, and play online games, to empower real life superheroes (there is a superhero within us all).
-User engagement was higher than any other youth site at that time, and grew to 1.5 Million users by 2003 when it was acquired by FOX.
-In 2004, Yarrow founded HATCH, a network of global influencers and mentors accelerating progress on solutions for the U.N.’s global goals.
-Thousands of collaborations have resulted.
-In 2016 Yarrow founded H360, an A.I. machine learning platform as an impact collaboration and human capital optimization platform.
-The A.I. match-making connects needs to skills and resources for projects improving our world.
-The platform unlocks full potential of communities, corporations, and organizations, while creating a “Network of Networks.”
-Yarrow is featured in the book Talent for Humanity, is on the Advisory Board for the Water Innovation Accelerator (WIA), was honored with the Audfest Impact Award in 2019, and has curated and led think tanks with Intel, Hasbro, Ernst & Young, NASA, spoken at TEDx, Vivatech, EarthX, Day One, and Business Innovation Factory Summit (BIF).
-Watch Yarrow’s BIF keynote.
+He is a pioneer of social networking and has been building communities for twenty years.
+He’s directed projects with Richard Branson, The Rock, P Diddy, and more.
+In 1999, Yarrow created an online network – The Hero Project, which grew to 1.5 Million users and was acquired by FOX.
+In 2004, Yarrow founded HATCH, connecting global influencers to accelerate solutions for the UN’s SDGs.
+In 2016 Yarrow founded H360.ai, a machine learning impact collaboration platform.
+H360 connects people to resources and unlocks the potential of communities and organizations, powering a “Network of Networks.”
+Yarrow is featured in the book Talent for Humanity, is on the Advisory Board for the Water Innovation Accelerator (WIA), was honored with the Audfest Impact Award in 2019, and has led think tanks with Intel, Hasbro, Ernst & Young, NASA, spoken at TEDx, Vivatech, EarthX, Day One, and Business Innovation Factory Summit (BIF).
+Watch Yarrow’s DAY ONE keynote.